grimfang4/sdl-gpu/README.txt

 Add the include for SDL_gpu.h to your sources.
 Link to SDL_gpu (libSDL_gpu.a).

-The include for the shapes library is SDL_gpuShapes.h and its lib is SDL_gpuShapes (libSDL_gpuShapes.a).

 =============
 DOCUMENTATION
 =============

+Documentation is automatically generated with Doxygen (http://sourceforge.net/projects/doxygen).
-See the documentation directory in the source distribution.
+Pre-generated documentation can be found in the repository's base documentation directory.